 - On the other hand, consider taking a train if the limousine bus doesn’t stop near your accommodation.

-- Has services to connect to early morning or late night flight
+- Services to connect to early morning or late-night flights

 - Generally speaking, unless you depart for/from Shinjuku, taking a train is a better or even the only option.

-- Another thing to watch out for is if you want to take a bus, there may be a special service charge applied to those departing early morning or late at night.
+- Another thing to watch out for is that if you want to take a bus, there may be a special service charge applied to those departing early in the morning or late at night.

 - Please refer to the links to the timetables above to plan ahead.